▶️ Kicking off the Crook County Fair

 “Just to hang out with friends and have fun,” said young Luke Holland of Prineville.”

-“Hanging out with friends, like club members, and selling our steers,” said 4-H member Kieth.
+“Hanging out with friends, like club members, and selling our steers,” said 4-H member Keith.

-“To have fun with friends and have a good time,” said Steer Show Competitors Ezquiel and Kayden.
+“To have fun with friends and have a good time,” said steer show ompetitors Ezquiel and Kayden.